 Take note of these dissimilarities and you will never have to confuse either of these weaves for each other.

-- Eye-catching: As a designer, if you are looking to give your client that “Wow” look, using a basketweave fabric will create all the reactions you need.
-For dresses, it gives your client an extraordinary vintage look and the glam they crave for.
-Once you get a basketweave fabric, you don’t have to refine it.
+- Eye-catching: As a designer, if you are looking to give your client that "Wow" look, using a basketweave fabric will create all the reactions you need.
+Once you get a basketweave fabric, you don't have to refine it.
 It is a finished piece that is readily available for tailoring.

 - Drape Quality: Permit me to say basket weave is the queen of drapes!
 It swaddles effortlessly and gives you a classy feel.
 Your wardrobe wouldn't be complete without that feeling.

 - Anti-wrinkle: Ironing an outfit every time you want to use it can be a real bummer.
-But with basket weave, you never have to put yourself through that much hassle.
-Just one ironing and it’s okay to go again and again like a relentless soldier.
+But with a basket weave, you never have to put yourself through that much hassle.
+Just one ironing, and it's okay to go again.

 - Color Variation: One interesting property of the basketweave is its availability in a huge variety of colors.
 No matter your preference, you will find a color that suits you.
 The weaving yarn can be tinted into a profusion of colors, hence you can get the piece you desire in any color of your choice.

 - Sturdy and Pliable: Basket weave is extremely durable and flexible.
 It can be used over a very long period.
 If properly cared for, you can rock your favorite basket weave outfit for years until you decide to let it go on your own accord.

 Elegant, Yes!
 But what exactly can you do with a basket weave?
 Below are the many uses of basketweaves:

 - Garments: Many undergarments, kimonos, dresses, casual wear, and even office wear are designed from basket weave.
 It is also stunning for cocktail dresses and fancy vintage gowns.
 At the moment, basketweave dresses are a popular trend.